Dion Earl, former indoor soccer owner already imprisoned for sexual assault, pleads guilty to federal tax fraud

 The three separate convictions for sexual assault, rape and tax fraud are all to be served consecutively to one another, meaning Earl’s final tally will be a minimum of just fewer than 16 years of prison time.
 Earl had initially avoided criminal charges for several years after first coming under intense public scrutiny in late 2014 as owner of the Impact.

-At the time, 22 of his players quit after the season opener to protest Earl’s treatment of them and other team employees – including two members of the Impact’s all-female dance squad who’d accused the owner of sexual assault.
-The King Country Sherriff’s Office declined to charge Earl criminally – citing a lack of evidence – though the dance squad members and other staffers later sued him for sexual assault and harassment in King County Superior Court and were awarded just less than $1 million in damages and court costs.
+At the time, 22 of his players quit after the season opener to protest Earl’s treatment of them and other team employees — including two members of the Impact’s all-female dance squad who’d accused the owner of sexual assault.
+The King Country Sheriff’s Office declined to charge Earl criminally — citing a lack of evidence — though the dance squad members and other staffers later sued him for sexual assault and harassment in King County Superior Court and were awarded just less than $1 million in damages and court costs.

 Earl was eventually forced by the league to disband the Impact and sell his local MASL territorial rights to the Tacoma Stars.
 That happened soon after a December 2014 story in The Seattle Times detailed the dance team members’ allegations and other misconduct claims made against him by women since the late 1990s.